Matecumbe (novel)

 Matecumbe (2007) is a novel by American author James A. Michener, published unfinished, posthumously.

 Set in Florida, Matecumbe is a small, character-driven story detailing the relationship of a mother and daughter, both divorced and living parallel lives.
 The book was abandoned by Michener when Random House urged for more of his larger, epic-scope novels.
 It was published during the 10th anniversary year after his death (and the 100th anniversary year of his birth) in its unpolished state.

+Reception

+Christopher Reynolds of the Los Angeles Times wrote that the novel is "not much good" and that the "details don't particularly resonate, the insights don't arrive."
+William McKeen of the Tampa Bay Times called it a "lightweight compared with earlier works" and wrote: "The dialogue is cloying and not believable; the story has no depth.
+The afterword claims Michener intended it as allegory.
+If so, he fired and missed."
+Publishers Weekly wrote that the novel reads "like a formula romance with none of the formula’s pap pleasures."